Justin-Watkins/Justin-Watkins.github.io/04-FramingProjects.md

 - Data collection and management is typically the most time-consuming component of one of these projects.
 Getting quality data can be difficult or even impossible.
 If you have to collect the data yourself, be systematic about it.
 Document what you are doing for reproducibility.
 - Modeling the data is the fun part of an analytics project.
 You have a lot of options, but start with the simplest method first.
 While deep-learning has been more prominent in recent years, it isn't always the best tool to use.
 Interpretibility can be important here.
 Put some thought into why you are using one technique over another.
 - Evaluating the results is a quantitative and qualitative exercise.
 It is never just about the data.
 Think about your output in the context of the exercise and give it a good smell-test.
 Are the results logical?
 Can you take action on them?
 Are they relevant to your goal?
 - "Simplicity is the ultimate sophistication."
 This quote is attributed to Leonardo Da Vinci.
+Only God knows where it actually came from.
 Keep it in mind.
 Use bullet points.
 Keep your results simple to understand.
 - Deploying results can mean multiple things.
 There are lots of tools available to put your results in action.